ilkoiliev951/lime-academy-final-project/README.md

 You can either run the project with the already deployed contracts or deploy new ones by running: bin/deploy.sh

-# Configuration Requirements
+# Run Configuration Requirements

 - NodeJS >= 19.0
 - Docker environment and CLI - installed locally for running the PSQL docker image
+- CLI tools: npm & npx
+- Foundry

 # Running the project

 The project has been tested by using Sepolia as a source network and Goerli as the target network.
 You can change those networks by providing different values in the config files.

+- Run npm install to download npm dependencies
+- Run npx hardhat compile to compile Solidity artifacts and typings
 - Provide values in secrets.json
 - Provide values in scripts/validator-service/config/config.json
 - Run bin/boot-local-system.sh script in order to spin up the PSQL container, the express server and indexer all at once.